 After I am vaccinated for COVID-19, will I be able to start being around people again?

-Unfortunately, there is not enough information currently available to say if or when the CDC will stop recommending that people wear masks and avoid close contact with others to help prevent the spread of COVID-19.
+Many states are lifting their COVID-19 restrictions, including the need to wear masks after a person is fully vaccinated.
 Experts need to understand more about the protection that COVID-19 vaccines provide before making that decision.
 If you are around people after you have been vaccinated, we still recommend diligent masking and social distancing.

 Will I have to pay for the COVID-19 vaccine when I get it?